Abhay Jodhpurkar: Early and personal life

 Abhay Jodhpurkar completed his bachelor's in biotechnology from SRM Institute of Science and Technology, Chennai in 2013.
 Schooling at Vidyasagar School, Indore which is one of the best schools of the country.

 Singing career

 Abhay has learnt Qawwali for two years and got the opportunity to sing on A.R.
 Rahman's Sufi albums.
 Abhay learnt Hindustani classical music for 3 years at Alaap music academy, Chennai, from Kuldeep Sagar.
 His music journey started when he got into A.R.
 Rahman's school KM Music Conservatory.
-He started singing in different languages including Tamil, Telugu, Kannada, and Malayalam, as well as Hindi.
+He started singing in different languages including Tamil, Telugu, Kannada, Marathi and Malayalam, as well as Hindi.